RPA startup FortressIQ raises $30 million

 M12’s participation is a bit curious in light of a Bloomberg report suggesting that Microsoft is in talks to acquire Softomotive, but the tech giant might be hedging its bets on a segment that, while profitable, has recently seen instability.
 In October, UiPath laid off 300 to 400 employees (roughly 11% of its workforce) in what it characterized as a move toward efficiency.
 More recently, Automation Anywhere let go of 10% of its workforce as it adapts to stronger demand for cloud services motivated by the pandemic.

-For FortressIQ’s part, it says that while the current economic climate has slowed the growth of its 70-person workforce, it’s “looking forward to getting back to normal.”
+FortressIQ says that while the current economic climate has slowed the growth of its 70-person workforce, it’s “looking forward to getting back to normal.”